Mister Sinister: 19th century

-Born in Milbury House in Victorian London, Nathaniel Essex is the son of Admiral Erasmus Essex and Mary Essex.
-Earning a full scholarship to the University of Oxford, Essex becomes a biologist in 1859 and marries his wife Rebecca.
+Born in Milbury House in Victorian-era London, Nathaniel Essex is the son of Admiral Erasmus Essex and Mary Essex.
+Earning a full scholarship to the University of Oxford, Essex graduates in 1859, takes up work as a biologist, and marries a woman named Rebecca.
 A contemporary of Charles Darwin, Essex becomes highly interested in research regarding evolution and "survival of the fittest."
-He concludes humanity is undergoing increasing mutation due to what he calls "Essex Factors" in the human genome.
-After the loss of his four-year-old son Adam due to birth defects, Essex becomes more obsessed with his research in perfecting and improving the human race.
+He concludes humanity is undergoing increasing mutation due to what he calls "Essex factors" in the human genome.
+The death of his four-year old son Adam from birth defects hardens his conviction.
 Arguing that science is beyond morality, his questionable research methods and ideas lead to suspicion, mockery, and finally ousting from the Royal Society and the scientific community.
 Angry and bitter, Essex accepts that being a "monster" in the eyes of others may be necessary to achieve his goals.

-Essex later hires the criminal Cootie Tremble and his gang, known as the Marauders.
-The Marauders kidnap homeless people off the streets of London as test subjects for Essex's experiments, including a man named Daniel Summers (whose descendant Scott Summers will one day be the hero called Cyclops).
-Two years after Adam Essex's death, Nathaniel Essex learns that some humans are born with mutant genetics that make them superhuman and discovers that one called En Sabah Nur ("The First One," known in later years as Apocalypse) is in hibernation.
-The Marauders awaken En Sabah Nur who then offers Essex an alliance, believing they have similar goals in perfecting the world and humanity.
+Essex hires several criminals (who will eventually become the Marauders) to kidnap homeless people for his experiments, including a man named Daniel Summers (an ancestor of Scott Summers).
+Essex learns that some humans are born with mutant genetics, confirming his theories, and discovers that one called En Sabah Nur (Apocalypse) is in hibernation.
+The Marauders awaken En Sabah Nur, who then offers Essex an alliance believing they have similar goals in perfecting the world and humanity.